-Examples of Renaissance paper with impressive felt hair marks can be found in museums worldwide; perhaps the finest example of the target paper I desire to create is a drawing of Satyrs by Guido Reni.
+Examples of Renaissance paper with impressive felt hair marks can be found in museums worldwide; perhaps the finest example of the target paper I desire to create is a drawing of satyrs by Guido Reni.
 This masterwork can be viewed (by appointment) in the prints and drawing study room at the Victoria & Albert Museum in London.
 Reni's satyrs occupy a linen/hemp laid sheet exemplifying the texture and show-through that served as a foundation for many inspirational master drawings.
 This stunning sheet remains the benchmark for my efforts.

-Reni, Guido, 1575-1642: Male & female Satyrs embracing... on their knees..., Red chalk, washed, $8.6 \times 15.9$ in.
-Victoria & Albert Museum, London.
+Reni, Guido, 1575-1642: Male & female Satyrs embracing... on their knees..., Red chalk, washed, 8.6 \times 15.9 in.
+Victoria & Albert Museum, London marks than those produced only thirty years later.
+Balston writes that the disappearance of these marks "represents an evolution of the hand felt," as papermakers sought to "improve" their felts in order to make a smoother sheet without the undesirable defect of felt hair marks.